 - 2. Remove the old side seal belt. - a.
 DO NOT pull the belt out of the stage table if the belt is intact. - b.
 Note which side of the stage holds the tension spring, this will be referred to as the rear of the stage. - c.
-Pull the belt up at the attachment pins and the springs from the tension spring posts (Figure 4-8).
+Pull the belt up at the attachment pins (Figure 4-8). - d.
+Use pliers to open the spring loop that connects the spring to the side seal belt.